PacificBiosciences/pb-assembly/README.md

 #### What's the difference between a Primary and an Associated contig?

-*Primary contigs* can be thought of as the longest continuous stretches of contiguously assembled sequence, while *associate contigs* can be thought of mostly as structural variants that occur over the length of the primary contigs.
-Thus, each alternate primary contig configuration (associated contig) can be "associated" with it's primary based on it's ``XXXXXXF`` prefix.
+*Primary contigs* can be thought of as the longest continuous stretches of assembled sequence, while *associate contigs* can be thought of mostly as structural variants that occur over the length of the primary contigs.
+Thus, each alternate primary contig configuration (associated contig) can be "associated" with its primary based on its ``XXXXXXF`` prefix.

 Some basic information about how the associated contigs are generated can be found in [this speakerdeck](https://speakerdeck.com/jchin/string-graph-assembly-for-diploid-genomes-with-long-reads), and also [here](https://speakerdeck.com/jchin/learning-genome-structrues-from-de-novo-assembly-and-long-read-mapping) (pg.14-15).

 Conceptually, if a genome is haploid, then all contigs should be primary contigs.
-However, in general there will usually still be some associated contigs generated.
+However, often there will usually still be some associated contigs generated.
 This is likely due to:

 1. Sequencing errors
-2. Segmental duplications.
+2. Segmental duplications

 For the first case, Quiver should help by filtering out low quality contigs.
-Since there is more sequence in the set of primary contigs for blasr to anchor reads and there is no true unique region in the erroneous associated contigs, the raw read coverage on them should be low.
+Since there is more sequence in the set of primary contigs for blasr to anchor reads and there is no true unique region in the erroneous associated contigs, the raw read coverage of them should be low.
 We can thus filter low quality *associated contig* consensus as there won't be much raw read data to support them.

 For the second case, one could potentially partition the reads into different haplotype groups and construct an assembly graph for each haplotype and generate contigs accordingly.

-If a genome is a diploid, then most of the associated contigs will be locally alternative alleles.
+If a genome is a diploid, most of the associated contigs will be locally alternative alleles.
 Typically, when there are big structural variations between homologous chromosomes, there will be alternative paths in the assembly graph and the alternative paths correspond to the associated contigs.
 In such case, the primary contigs are “fused contigs” from both haplotypes.

-FALCON_unzip is currently being developed to resolve the haplotypes so *haplotigs* can be generated.
+FALCON_Unzip is currently being developed to resolve the haplotypes so *haplotigs* can be generated.
 Two videos illustrating the concept - ([Video 1](https://youtu.be/yC1ujdLUT7Q) , [Video 2](https://youtu.be/vwSyD31eahI))